 Being a tireless and studious man who is always learning new methods, Lopetegui applies his ideas with diligence and discipline.
 With a willing to discuss personality, he is always ready to listen to the footballers to get the best out of them.

-The U20 World Cup was the last tournament of the successful spell of Julen through Spain´s youth teams.
-A few months later, Porto knocked at the door and the Basque manager accepted the responsibility to lead one of the clubs with the best trophy record in both Portugal (27 First Division Championships, 16 Taças of Portugal), in Europe and internationally (two Champions League, two Europa Leagues and two Intercontinental Cups).
+A few months after the successful spell of Julen through Spain´s youth teams, Porto knocked at the door and the Basque manager accepted the responsibility of leading one of the clubs with the best track records in both Portugal (27 First Division Championships, 16 Taças of Portugal), Europe and internationally (two Champions League, two Europa Leagues and two Intercontinental Cups).
 A Club that was looking for a coach who give stability to an ambitious sport project.

-From the beginning, Lopetegui bet, as he has always done, for an association football.
+From the beginning, Lopetegui bet, as he has always done, for a football of association.
 An attractive style, offensive and modern, deployed on the pitch through a 4-3-3 formation.
-The team progressed from month to month to reach a remarkable level of play.
-Lopetegui´s first season ended with Porto in second place (just three points behind Benfica), while in Champions League they reached the quarter-finals.
+The team progressed month by month to reach a remarkable performance.
+Lopetegui´s first season ended with Porto in second place (just three points behind Benfica), while in Champions League they reached the Quarter-finals.

-In that round they faced Bayern, and both, left for the memory, a brilliant first leg, in which Porto beat Guardiola´s men 3-1.
-His squad appreciated in such a way that the club cashed in more than 110 million the next summer selling players.
+In that round they faced Bayern and both left for the memory a brilliant first leg, in which Porto beat Guardiola´s men 3-1.
+The club cashed-in more than 110 million by selling players the following summer .

-Lopetegui left Porto in January 2016, barely a week after having been the leader in the league.
-Until that date his record was 53 victories, 16 draws and 9 defeats, scoring 159 goals and conceding 54.
+Lopetegui left Porto in January 2016, barely a week after having been the leader of the league.
+Until that date his record was 53 wins, 16 draws and 9 defeats, scoring 159 goals and conceding only 54.

 Before he was named as national team coach, the Spanish federation trusted him to coach the Under 19 and the Under 20 national team.
 The first competitions came in 2011.
 He took his team to the European Under 19 Final and he won it, although the Under-20 World Cup didn’t let him be in the European championship.
 Julen had to be with the Under – 20 team in Colombia.
 His time there was successful.
 The Under 19 were champions of Europe in Romania against the Czech Republic (2-3), while the Under 20 team lost in quarter finals against Brasil, who won the tournament.
 Brasil could only beat Spain in penalties after a vibrant match.